Department : Dallas Count Juvenile Department

 DOCTORAL PSYCHOLOGY INTERNSHIP PROGRAM DESCRIPTION

-For the 2022-2023 training year, there will be two intern positions.
-The 12-month internship begins August 29, 2022 and is designed to be carried out over 40-50 hours per week, 10-15 of which will be spent in direct client care (face-to-face).
+For the 2023-2024 training year, two intern will carry out the 12-month internship beginning September 3, 2024.
+Internship is designed to be carried out over 40-50 hours per week, at least 25% will be spent in direct client care (face-to-face).
 Actual time may vary due to time needed to complete reports and other paperwork, make telephone contact, engage in case management, or attend special meetings.
-The completion of at least 2,000 total hours is required for the internship program, with at least 25% of the interns’ time spent in direct client care (face-to-face).
+The completion of at least 2,000 total hours is required for the internship program.
 The internship precedes the granting of a doctoral degree and is post-practicum/externship.

 Internship Training Opportunities